 The custodial credit risk is the risk that in the event of a bank failure, the Council's deposits may not be returned to it.
 The Council's policy to ensure there is no exposure to this risk is to require each financial institution to pledge its own securities to cover any amount in excess of Federal Depository Insurance Coverage.
 Louisiana Revised Statute 39:1229 imposes a statutory requirement on the custodial bank to advertise and sell the pledged securities within 10 days of being notified by the Council that the fiscal agent bank has failed to pay deposited funds upon demand.
+Accordingly, the Council had no custodial risk related to its deposits at June 30, 2022.

-At June 30, 2022, the Council has cash and cash equivalents (book balances net of overdrafts) in the amount of \$1,032,039.
+At June 30, 2022, the Council has cash and cash equivalents (book balances net of overdrafts) in the amount of \$168,209.

-Note 2 - Cash and Certificates of Deposit (continued)
+Note 2 - Cash and Certificates of Deposit